wgc-hackathon/reefer-raker-level-2/README.md

 # Building and running Reefer Raker locally

 Building and running Reefer Raker in your local dev environment is very easy.
-Be sure you have [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/), then follow the directions below
+Be sure you have [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/), then follow the directions below:

-Clone the source code
+1. Clone the source code

 git clone https://github.com/wgc-hackathon/reefer-raker-vue.git

-Install development dependencies
+2. Install development dependencies

 `npm install`

-Run a local development server
+3. Run a local development server

 `npm run dev`

 Reefer Raker is now running, and can be accessed by pointing a web browser at http://localhost:3000/

+This application is built using [Vite](https://github.com/vitejs/vite) so you can also start it locally using the `npx vite` command.

 # Vue 3 + Typescript + Vite